adtile/Full-Tilt/README.md

 \_o/ Full Tilt \o\_
 ================

-#### Standalone device orientation + device motion normalization and conversion JavaScript library ####
+#### Standalone device orientation + motion detection, normalization and conversion library ####

-Full Tilt is a standalone JavaScript library that normalizes device orientation and device motion sensor data in web applications within a consistent frame.
+Full Tilt is a Promise-based JavaScript library that detects support for device orientation and device motion sensor data and then normalizes that data across different platforms for web applications to use within a consistent 'world' or 'game' based frame.

 Full Tilt provides developers with three complementary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.